 - Being easily startled

-Another way to look at the question of why you have free-floating anxiety is to consider what the causes are of generalized anxiety disorder.
-Researchers still don’t know the complete story.
-In one study, people with generalized anxiety and people who didn’t have an anxiety disorder were interviewed to learn about their family history.
-The researchers found that people who had generalized anxiety disorder were more likely to have family members who had trouble with anxiety but not with other mental health problems.
-So, it seems likely that generalized anxiety disorder is possibly genetic.
+In one study, people with generalized anxiety disorder and people who didn’t have an anxiety disorder were interviewed to learn about their family histories.
+The research suggests that people with generalized anxiety disorder tended to be more likely to have family members who also lived with anxiety.

-Another cause might be brain chemistry.
-If you have a generalized anxiety disorder, some nerve cell pathways that connect the areas of your brain associated with thinking and emotions might not be functioning optimally.
-One researcher noted that people with generalized anxiety disorder have problems in regulating neurotransmitters gamma-Aminobutyric acid, serotonin, and norepinephrine.
-This is an essential detail for a psychiatrist who might prescribe medication for a generalized anxiety disorder to improve the way these neurotransmitters work.
+Another cause could be brain structure.
+If you have generalized anxiety disorder, some nerve cell pathways that connect the areas of your brain associated with thinking and emotions may not be functioning optimally.
+Peer-reviewed studies have noted that people with generalized anxiety disorder often have problems controlling the neurotransmitter systems that can be key to having a calmer mood.

 Check Your Self-Talk